alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

   - Tables to Field
   - Field to Tables
   - *todo* etc.
-... based on this criteria:
-*todo*

-After the transformation is introduced in the survey:
+After the transformation is introduced:
 - Imagine what this new structure **could** be like (even if it doesn't make much sense)
   - A "sorry this doesn't make **any** sense" escape option (please describe why; survey ends)
 - repeat the "Describe the characteristics of the dataset" step